Voriconazole Side Effects

 Rare (less than 0.1%): Optic atrophy, retinal hemorrhage, oculogyric crisis/oculogyration, corneal opacity

 Frequency not reported: Eye hemorrhage, abnormality of accommodation, color blindness, conjunctivitis, eye pain, dry eyes, keratitis, keratoconjunctivitis, mydriasis, night blindness, retinitis, uveitis, visual field defect, transient altered perception of light, blurred vision, wavy lines on television or on going to sleep

 Postmarketing reports: Prolonged visual adverse events (including optic neuritis and papilledema)

 The visual disturbances were usually mild and rarely resulted in the discontinuation of therapy.

-Very common (10% or more): Abnormal vision (up to 18.7%)
+Very common (10% or more): Elevated alkaline phosphatase (up to 22.6%), decreased potassium (up to 16.7%)

-Very common (10% or more): Increased creatinine (greater than 1.3 times ULN; up to 21.4%)
+Increased creatinine (greater than 1.3 times ULN) has been reported in up to 21.4% of patients.